 The incision scar is very small, and practically undetectable.
 The skin on the abdomen has more elasticity than the skin on the breast, or under the arm, hence, the smaller scar.

 Because the TUBA method is less invasive than other methods, it is said to have a shorter recovery period, as well as less post-op discomfort, due to less trauma of the tissues.
 However, pain and discomfort from stretching skin and/or muscles will still be present, regardless of the incision that is used.
-Another point to consider is that sometimes, "v" tracks are permanent on the stomach.
+Another point to consider is that sometimes, "V"-shaped tracks are permanent on the stomach.
 This is from the endoscope being pushed up under the skin.
 Though "v" tracks aren't common, they can and do happen.

 There are disadvantages to all incisions, and TUBA is no exception.
 First, it can be somewhat difficult to find a surgeon that is skilled and experienced with this procedure.
 If you want partial sub-muscular placement, you will have an even more difficult time.
 If there are problems with the placement of the implants via the navel incision, it's likely that another incision will need to be used, commonly the areola or crease incision.
 When using the TUBA method, the surgeon will be working quite a distance from the breast, which means less control.
 If this is the procedure you desire, finding a qualified surgeon is strongly advised.